 - Tim Parks wrote a review of ‘The Garden of the Finzi-Continis’ in the New York Review of Books – July, 2005 it is worth a read.Tim Park’s review

-- The City of Ferrari is truly magical – probably my favourite small city in Italy – you can read more about it here: Ferrara – a perfect, small city in Italy
+- The City of Ferrara is truly magical – probably my favourite small city in Italy – you can read more about it here: Ferrara – a perfect, small city in Italy

 - For a short piece of ‘magical realism’ check out La Custode – The Guardian

 - During a long and influential career, Giorgio Bassani was also responsible for publishing ‘Il Gattopardo’ when he was a director at Feltrinelli.
 This is a fabulous novel written by Giuseppe Tomasi de Lampedusa.
 It is an epic tale of a Sicilian family and the changes that took place during the unification of Italy in the 19th century.
 The novel was published post-humously in 1958.